leochocolat/sprites-renderer/README.md

 ### Handling rendering yourself

-For many different use case the sprite renderer is probably gonna be too restrictive.
-In that case you can take care of the rendering yourself and only use the sprites manager along with a nice helper function.
+For many different use cases the SpriteRenderer is probably gonna be too restrictive.
+In that case you can take care of the rendering yourself and only use the SpritesManager along with a nice helper function.

 ```js
 import { SpritesManager, drawSpriteFrame } from 'sprites-renderer';